Thousands of years. Hundreds of traditions.

 Christianity · Luke 6:37

 Silence makes people nervous.
-Stay in it long enough and you find out why — it's the loudest room you've ever been in.
-The noise runs out eventually.
-Most people leave before it does.
-The ones who stay all say the same thing.
+Stay in it long enough and you find out why.
+It's the loudest room you've ever been in.
+Wait it out, and the noise starts to change shape.

 "Meditation brings wisdom; lack of meditation leaves ignorance."